c-giese/idw-backend/00_tasks.md

 4. Modify your file, so that the response is shown as a stream in the terminal (flushed) [02_stream_response.py]
 5. Make an interactive version of your backend
    1. Prompt the user to ask a question
-   2. Implement a strategy to allow the user to ask other questions after the first question was answered
+   2. Implement a strategy to allow the user to ask other questions after the first question was answered[03_restricted_interactive.py]
-   3. Make the LLM "remember the conversation" so you can chat with it on a continuous topic [03_interactive.py]
+   3. Make the LLM "remember the conversation" so you can chat with it on a continuous topic [04_interactive.py]

 ## Flask and Angular basics
 In order to make the app more capable, we first need to install Flask to build a REST-API and make it visually more appealing by using Angular, a TypeScript based Frontend Framework.